creati8e/MultiViewAdapter/README.md

 # MultiViewAdapter

-Library for easy displaying mutliple view types in RecyclerView adapter.
+Library for easily displaying mutliple view types in RecyclerView adapter.
-You even no need to write custom adapter and ViewHolder.
+You don't even need to write custom adapter and ViewHolder.

 # Setup
 Latest version is **1.0**

-Firstly add repository to your project's build.gradle
+First add repository to your project's build.gradle

 ```groovy
 allprojects {